Perceptual spaces and their symmetries: The geometry of color space: Discussion

-Previous work \citep{Krauskopf1992, Fonseca2016, Fonseca2018} had demonstrated that the principal axes of the discrimination ellipsoids were aligned with the coordinate axes, if color was represented in the cone contrast coordinates.
-Hence, in those coordinates the metric tensor is diagonal, and therefore, has zero curvature.
-Since the curvature is an invariant property that does not depend on the coordinates, we concluded that the space of colors has zero curvature, and the natural coordinates can be defined for each observer.
-Importantly, the transformation yielding the natural coordinates was significantly different for different subjects, implying that no unique coordinate system exists, that is perceptually uniform for all trichromatic observers.
-This finding is in line with the subject-to-subject variability predicted by theoretical derivations in discrimination experiments \citep{Fonseca2016}, the population variability in color matching experiments \citep{Stiles1959, Wyszecki1971, Alfvin1997, Fairchild2013, Fairchild2016, Asano2016a, Asano2016b}, and experimental studies on chromatic memory \citep{Fonseca2019}.
+The curvature is an invariant property that does not depend on the coordinates.
+Hence, the hypothesis of vanishing curvature implies that the perceptual coordinates exist.
+Importantly, in this paper we concluded that the transformation yielding the perceptual coordinates was significantly different for different observers, implying that no unique coordinate system exists that is perceptually uniform for all trichromats.
+This finding is in line with the subject-to-subject variability obtained in theoretical \cite{Fonseca2016} and experimental \cite{Wyszecki1971, Webster2002} studies of discrimination tasks, the population variability in color matching experiments \cite{Stiles1959, Wyszecki1971, Alfvin1997, Fairchild2013, Fairchild2016, Asano2016a, Asano2016b, Fonseca2021}, and experimental studies on chromatic memory \cite{Fonseca2019}.
 It is also consistent with the recurrently failed attempts to define a unique coordinate system perceived as perceptually uniform by all observers.